Southern Pacific 4449: American Freedom Train

 In 1974, No. 4449 was evaluated for restoration after becoming a candidate to pull the American Freedom Train, as its size, power and streamlining made it a good fit for the Bicentennial train.
 After the evaluators determined that 4449's bearings and rods remained in good condition, they selected the locomotive for that task.

 No. 4449 was removed from display on December 13 and was restored at the Burlington Northern Railroad's Hoyt Street roundhouse in Portland.
 The locomotive returned to operation on April 21, 1975, wearing a special paint scheme of red, white and blue.

 As part of the American Freedom Train, No. 4449 pulled the display train through most of the contiguous United States.
 No. 4449 only pulled the Freedom Train in the Western portions of the country, whereas in the Eastern portions of the train were pulled by Reading No. 2101, which had recently been restored by Ross Rowland, and in Texas, the train was pulled by Texas and Pacific No. 610.
 No. 4449 pulled the American Freedom Train for a total of 82 of 138 stops, in 38 states, for the Bicentennial event.

-After the train's tour ended, No. 4449 pulled an Amtrak special, the Amtrak Transcontinental Steam Excursion in 1977.
+After the train's tour ended, No. 4449 pulled an excursion sponsored by Amtrak, dubbed the Amtrak Transcontinental Steam Excursion between January and May 1977.
+While the locomotive was in Birmingham, Alabama, it participated in a photoshoot with No. 610, Southern Railway 722 and Southern Railway 4501.
 After nearly two years on the road, the locomotive was returned to storage in Portland, this time under protective cover and not exposed to the elements.
+(Note: Shortly before the American Freedom Train tours ended, the Southern Railway offered to lease No. 4449 for use in their steam excursion program, since they were in need of a larger steam locomotive to haul their longer consists.
+Since the Freedom Train foundation was obligated to return No. 4449 to Oregon after the tours, they had to decline the lease offer, but they instead recommended Texas and Pacific 610.)